 At 39-weeks pregnant, a 17-year-old woman was admitted to Prince George's Hospital Center for labor and delivery.
 The woman hadn't had any prenatal education, and her healthcare providers never fully informed her about the medical procedures she might undergo before they gave her consent forms to sign.
 Additionally, her exam form failed to document that she had diabetes and anemia.

 A doctor entered the woman's room without introducing himself.
 The doctor instructed the woman's mother to move to a corner of the room, away from the bed.
 Then, he conducted a very inappropriate and invasive exam, placing his ungloved hands up the woman's gown, staring into her eyes rather than looking at what he was doing, massaging both of his hands up her thighs, and penetrating her vagina with one of his ungloved hands.
 Can you imagine what is in your heart to do this to a pregnant teenager?
+(This is why our lawyers started handling sex abuse lawsuits.
+You couldn't be more on the side of justice.)
 When the doctor left the room, the woman, a minor, told her mother that the exam hadn't felt right.

 Approximately two and a half hours later, the doctor re-entered the room and again instructed the mother to move away from her daughter.
 Still without gloves, the doctor violently penetrated one of his hands into the woman's vagina with such force that the woman screamed in pain.
 The doctor repeated the jabbing motion several times, even though the woman was in obvious agony, attempting to writhe her body up the bed and away from the doctor.
 The woman waited approximately two and a half more hours before she was seen by another member of the medical staff.